JB-Joel/JB-Joel/README.md

 - 👀 I enjoy challenging myself and learning new things everyday.
 - 🌱 I’m currently learning programming languages technologies such as multithreading, parallelism, and distributed systems (MPI and Akka Actor Model).
 I have worked on a number of projects, a lot of which are private because they are course material.
 A few others are publicly available here
 - 💞️ I’m Hope to collaborate on a few open source projects in the new future
-- 📫 How to reach me: You may reach me at _(post linkedIn details after updating profile)_
+- 📫 How to reach me: You may reach me at _(include linkedIn details after updating profile)_

 <!---
 JB-Joel/JB-Joel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.